Auro

 Auro's flashcard feature, 'Words' has a double function.
 Firstly, it encourages daily practice through spaced repetition system, which is scientifically proven to engrain content in the brain.
 Secondly, it encourages the user to pay attention and actively engage with the content by adding new words to their flashcard decks.

-Next steps
+next steps

-In the meantime, please feel free to explore the prototype by clicking on the app icon below.
+Explore the prototype by clicking on the app icon below.

 Auro